 50 cal.
 BMG (Browning Machine Gun) cartridges are prohibited on any range.

 Any caliber lead or sabot bullet from a muzzleloader or black powder firearm is permitted.

 Full automatic firing is prohibited.
-This also includes “bump firing”, “fast fire stocks”, and “hell fire trigger pulling devices.”
+This also includes “bump firing”, “fast fire stocks”, binary triggers, and “hell fire trigger pulling devices.”